 In 1811, the Royal Navy started building the large dockyard on Ireland Island, in the west of the chain, to serve as its principal naval base guarding the western Atlantic Ocean shipping lanes.
 To guard it, the British Army built up a large Bermuda Garrison, and heavily fortified the archipelago.
 The Royal Naval Dockyard, and the attendant military garrison, continued to be important to Bermuda's economy until the mid-20th century, and today, the National Museum of Bermuda, which incorporates Bermuda's Maritime Museum, occupies the Keep of the Royal Naval Dockyard, including the Commissioner's House, and exhibits artifacts of the base's military history.
 In addition to considerable building work, the armed forces needed to source food and other materials from local vendors, and since the beginning of World War II, US military installations were also located in Bermuda.

 In the early 20th century, as modern transport and communication systems developed, Bermuda became a popular destination for seafaring American, Canadian and British tourists.
-As the United States 1930 SmootHawley Tariff Act cut off Bermuda's once-thriving agricultural export trade to the US via protective tariffs, development of tourism in the territory was encouraged even more as a replacement.
-In 1948, regularly scheduled commercial airline service by land-based aeroplanes began to Kindley Field (now L.F.
-Wade International Airport), which helped tourism in the territory reach its peak in the 1960s1970s, and by the end of the 1970s, international business had replaced tourism as the dominant sector of Bermuda's economy.
+As the 1930 Smoot–Hawley Tariff Act of the United States cut off Bermuda's once-thriving agricultural export trade to the US via protective tariffs, development of tourism in the territory was encouraged even more as a replacement.
+In 1948, regularly scheduled commercial airline service by land-based airoplanes began to Kindley Field (now L.F.
+Wade International Airport), which helped tourism in the territory reach its peak in The '60s and The '70s.
+By the end of the 1970s, international business had replaced tourism as the dominant sector of Bermuda's economy.

 Bermuda in media